Skip to main content

 Hongdae Shopping Street

-Hongdae Shopping Street is a shopper's paradise.
+True to its name, Hongdae Shopping Street is a shopper's paradise.
 You can peruse the cute character goods at the Kakao Friends Flagship Store, be immersed in all things K-pop at K-Pop Square, go to the mall at AK Plaza Hongdae, pick up trendy streetwear at M PLAYGROUND Hongdae, and shop for Korean beauty products at Olive Young.
-The shopping options go on and on.
+The shopping options are endless, with plenty of family-friendly spots to explore along the way.

 Kakao Friends Flagship Store